 A Texas resale certificate lets your business buy goods for resale without paying sales tax, preventing double taxation.
 This guide

 Are Retirement Benefits Taxed in Texas?
-Texas does not impose a state income tax, so retirement income — including pensions,
+Texas does not impose a state income tax, so retirement income, including pensions, IRAs,

 Filing Deadlines Matter After completing a Texas sales tax audit, you have 60 days to request a hearing.
 Missing this